In this article:

 Whilst targeting the lateral head of the triceps, the triceps pushdown also exercises the primary move of the triceps (to extend at the elbow joint); applies the bicep as a secondary movement and can also be performed in a variety of ways including; triceps rope pushdowns, triceps bar pushdowns, single arm cable pushdowns, single arm rope pushdowns and many more.

-1) Connect a cable bar attachment to a pulley machine.
+- Connect a cable bar attachment to a pulley machine.

-2) Whilst keeping your elbows close to your stomach and shoulders pinned back, grip the bar with a pronated grip (palms facing downwards) shoulder-width apart.
+- Whilst keeping your elbows close to your stomach and your shoulders pinned back, grip the bar with a pronated grip (palms facing downwards) shoulder-width apart.

-3) Leaning slightly forwards, exhale your breath and push the bar down using only your triceps until the bar hits your hip/upper thigh region.
+- Leaning slightly forwards, exhale your breath and push the bar down using only your triceps until the bar hits your hip/upper thigh region.

-4) Throughout the movement, your shoulders and arms should be still and the forearms should be the only muscle group moving.
+- Throughout the movement, your shoulders and arms should be still and the forearms should be the only muscle group moving.

-6) Then, as you inhale your breath, slowly release the bar back to the starting position.
+- Then, as you inhale your breath, slowly release the bar back to the starting position.

-7) Repeat the exercise again for the designated number of repetitions.
+- Repeat the exercise again for the designated number of repetitions.

-Form and Tempo
+Triceps Pushdown Form and Tempo

 The term ‘tempo’ refers to how quickly or slowly you perform the concentric (the positive) and eccentric (the negative) phase of an exercise.
 Adjusting and manipulating tempo is an excellent way to aid progressive overload.

-In short, changing up the tempo of an exercise is a great for beginners, as it sets a continuously controlled rhythm throughout an exercise.
-It can be additionally useful for advanced trainers for adding tension and make a weight or resistance far more difficult than it usually is.
+In short, changing up the tempo of an exercise is great for beginners, as it sets a continuously controlled rhythm throughout an exercise.
+It can be additionally useful for advanced trainers for adding tension and can make a weight or resistance far more difficult than it usually is.
 The tempo of the triceps pushdown exercise can be sectioned into 3 groups:

-1: The pushing down phase or the concentric phase, applying an extension at the elbow joint.
+- The pushing down phase or the concentric phase, applying an extension at the elbow joint.

-2: The brief pause after step one is finished.
+- The brief pause after step one is finished.
 This is the optimal time to ‘squeeze’ the muscle and apply tension.

-3: The releasing of the bar or the eccentric phase, using a flexion at the elbow.
+- The releasing of the bar or the eccentric phase, using a flexion at the elbow.

-Whilst it is difficult to suggest a tempo that everyone can apply, there is a general pattern that can be linked to the triceps pushdown.
+Whilst it’s difficult to suggest a tempo that everyone can apply, there is a general pattern that can be linked to the triceps pushdown.
 As a generalisation, aim to create a rather explosive and quick tempo on the pushdown of the movement (the positive), then pause for a brief second as you squeeze and contract the triceps, before slowly releasing the weight throughout the upward release of the movement (the negative).

-Triceps Pushdown |
+Triceps Pushdown | Common Mistakes

-✗ Not Focusing On All Three Heads
+Not Focusing On All Three Heads